samblenny/ocfpga/experiments/11_try_picorv32/README.md

    In both the 25F and 85F pinout CSV files, the "Bank", and "CSFBGA285" columns match up with the orangecrab-fpga/orangecrab-hardware [r0.2.1 schematic pdf](https://github.com/orangecrab-fpga/orangecrab-hardware/blob/main/hardware/orangecrab_r0.2.1/Production/OrangeCrab_r0.2.1_sch.pdf) labels on the "/FPGA/" sheet.
-Also, the "Dual Function" columns are identical.
+Also, the "Dual Function" columns are mostly identical.
 But, only the "Pin/Ball Function" column of the 25F pinout CSV matches the labels in the schematic.